Student Housing Information

 Once a student signs the Facility Use Agreement, the student is bound by that agreement unless there is a withdrawal/transfer or an approved leave of absence from the College.

-Students who attend an off campus information session and are approved to live off campus, should not attend Room Selection.
-If a junior or senior class level student selects a room during Room Selection and then decides to move off campus, the student must notify the Office of Residence Life & Housing in writing prior to May 31st.
-Upon review of the request, the student may be released from the Facility Use Agreement with a $1,000.00 penalty assessed to their account by this date.
-After May 31st a student will remain responsible for the full cost of on campus housing.
+Students who attend an off campus information session and are approved to live off campus, should not participate in Room Selection.
+Students who select a room during Room Selection and then decide to move off campus, the students must submit their requests to the Office of Residence Life & Housing in writing.
+Requests to cancel the Facility Use Agreement after a room has been selected or assigned will be assessed a cancellation fee equal to the amount of the total cost of housing for the academic year.

 Students remain responsible for paying room costs if they decide to move off campus after having resided in a residence hall for all or part of the fall or spring term.